hkulman/academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Data Scientist at Mile Two and PhD Candidate at Rockefeller Neuroscience Institute, WVU
+role: Research Data Scientist at Mile Two and PhD Candidate (A.B.D) at Rockefeller Neuroscience Institute, WVU

 # Organizations/Affiliations to show in About widget
 organizations: